lauT0/cse15l-lab-reports/lab3.md

 ## grep examples:

-1) using the -r option to search recursively within a directory:
+1) using the -r option to search recursively within a directory.
+Found with ChatGPT
 ```
 $ grep -r "strategy" technical/government/About_LSC
 technical/government/About_LSC/commission_report.txt:is a survival strategy, permitting them to survive their periods of